appsec-sean/security_trm.js/README.md

 ##### What are these tokens and what do they do? #####
-1. Web server sends security_trm.js code to a remote client.
+1. Web server sends security_trm.js code to a remote client

 2. Client randomly generates a configurable-length word